moov-io/achgateway/docs/ops/merging.md

 1. Save file to `uploaded/*.ach` inside of our `storage/merging/{shardKey}-$timestamp/` directory

 ACH transfers are merged (grouped) according to their file header values using [`ach.MergeFiles`](https://godoc.org/github.com/moov-io/ach#MergeFiles).
 EntryDetail records are not modified as part of the merging process.
 Merging is done primarily to reduce the fees charged by your ODFI or The Federal Reserve.

+### Options

+Merging files accepts a few parameters to tweak uploaded files.
+This allows for non-standard fields and optimized files.
+ACHGateway does not modify EntryDetail records, so Trace Numbers can be used to identify records.
+Multiple files will be created if duplicate Trace Numbers are found within pending files.

+The moov-io/ach library [supports merge conditions](https://pkg.go.dev/github.com/moov-io/ach?utm_source=godoc#Conditions) and an ACHGateway shard can be configured to use them as well.
+An ACHGateway shard can also be configured to "flatten batches" which will consolidate EntryDetail records into fewer batches when their BatchHeader records are identical.

+TODO(adam): link to config